Written by Tiana Lee-Collins

 National Insurance Number

-If you work in the UK, you will need a National Insurance Number to be paid, pay tax, and more.
-National Insurance is the UK’s answer to Superannuation, funding state pensions and other services such as maternity allowances and bereavement benefits.
+If you work in the UK, you will need a National Insurance Number to receive your salary, pay tax and more.
+National Insurance is the UK’s answer to superannuation, funding state pensions and other services such as maternity allowances and bereavement benefits.

-Biometric residence permit
+Biometric residence permit (BRP)

-All visa applicants staying in the UK for longer than six months are issued a biometric residence permit (BRP), a legally required form of identification that functions as your proof of right to stay and work in the UK.
+All visa applicants staying in the UK for longer than six months are issued a biometric residence permit (BRP), a legally-required form of identification that functions as proof of your right to stay and work in the UK.
 It will also give you access to any public services and benefits that you may be entitled to.

 You’ll need your BRP to open a bank account and to enter and exit the UK.